 A natural conditioner created for your specific hair type will help to ensure your hair remains sleek, smooth, and healthy-looking.

-Using a conditioner helps to prevent tangles by smoothing the hair cuticles, making your hair more manageable and easier to style.
+Using a conditioner helps to prevent tangles by smoothing the hair cuticles.
+This will make your hair more manageable and easier to style and stop straightened hair from frizzing.

 To avoid your hair from becoming poofy after you straighten it, it’s important that you understand your hair’s porosity.